verilator/verilator/docs/guide/warnings.rst

 .. option:: CDCRSTLOGIC

+   Historical, never issued since version 5.008.

-   With :vlopt:`--cdc` only, it warns that asynchronous flop reset terms come from other than primary inputs or flopped outputs, creating the potential for reset glitches.
+   Warned with a no longer supported clock domain crossing option that asynchronous flop reset terms came from other than primary inputs or flopped outputs, creating the potential for reset glitches.

 .. option:: CLKDATA